cvermehren/powerbiR/README.md

 The following workflow is supported:

--   Create a Power BI push dataset schema from a list of data frames
+-   Create a Power BI dataset schema from a list of data frames
 -   Upload this schema as an empty dataset to a Power BI workspace
 -   Populate the dataset with data
 -   Append new data at short intervals to the dataset